 Item 5 of the interview checklist reads is the presence of mere feedback sufficient for judging the guidance of learning in formative assessment?
 Give reasons for your answer.
 Most of the respondents agreed that the presence of mere feedback is insufficient for judging the guidance of learning and that feedback help learners to assess themselves whether they are doing well or not.
-Black et al., (2004); Clarke et al., (2003) assert that students are motivated to learn through success and competence, and that they are more likely to invest time and energy when they feel ownership and have choices in their learning.
 Therefore, the teacher needs to understand the way students think and the way they take in new messages, both at the general and the specific level.

 Item 6 of the interview checklist reads what makes a tutor a good formative assessor and is it important at all?
 Esi (not her real name) said "effective formative assessor requires someone who has the necessary depth of content knowledge of the subject he/she is teaching...this motivate teacher-student relationship in formative assessment...as he/she will always set realistic questions covered in class".
-This in the view of Bell and Cowie (2001) teachers need to interpret information by making use of their content knowledge, general and pedagogical content knowledge, curriculum knowledge of learners in particular, knowledge of educational contexts, and knowledge of educational aims and goals for them to be effective assessors.
-This implies that teachers act on the interpreted information in order to enhance the learning of students.
-They need to plan a flexible programme and allow ways in which they can act in response to the information collected.
+This implies that teachers must act on the interpreted information in order to enhance the learning of students.